inovex/elements/packages/elements/src/components/ino-chip/readme.md

 # ino-chip

-A compact component that contains contents and icons styled as chip.
+The ino-chip component displays the provided content and icon as a chip.

-> A chip **always** has to be composed by an `ino-chip-set` component.
+> An ino-chip component must **always** belong to a `ino-chip-set` component.

 ## Usage